imbue11235/humanize/README.md

 ### Humanizing numbers

-Converts small to larger number into a shorter form of the number
+Converting small or larger numbers into a shorter form of the number to a human-friendly text representation

 #### Int